aoifeflav/WSAA-coursework/README.md

 1. **Assignments** – Contains graded coursework submitted throughout the semester.
 2. **MyWork** – Contains lab work and exercises completed during the semester (not graded).
-3. **Project** – Currently a work in progress.
-Details will be added here once the project is complete.
+3. **Project** – Please see this repository for my final project: https://github.com/aoifeflav/WSAAproject-hosted.git

 >  *Note: As the `mywork` folder is not graded and the final project is not et complete, their contents are not described in this README.*